mirsahib/Project-Annex/readme.md

 ## If you want to make any change to this project

+To change the code
 go to public/js folder

 make change **admin.js**,**login.js**,**operator.js** file (most of the code are written there)

+To change the design
+go to public/css folder to change the frontend design or public/img to make change to login page (**login_cover** very important)

 ## Issues